British and Irish stained glass (1811–1918): Romanticism

 In the 18th century there was a growing trend for philosophers, writers and painters to commune with nature.
 Nature was seen as all the more attractive if it contained signs of the grand aspirations, ideals and follies of humankind.
 Few things were considered more romantic than a medieval ruin which conjured up images of the traditional "romances" or idealistic sagas of the Middle Ages.

 England contained a great number of large Medieval ruins.
 These were chiefly castles destroyed by the Civil War in the 17th century and, even more significantly, vast abbey churches ruined at the Dissolution of the Monasteries in the 16th century.
 These ruined abbey churches suffered three long-term fates.
 Some were used as quarries for their building materials.
 The more remote abbeys were simply left to slowly decay.
 Those that were conveniently placed were awarded, with their associated lands, to favourites of King Henry VIII and his heirs.
 Thus it was that many of England's nobility grew up in homes that included within their structure part the Gothic remains of an ancient church or its associated monastic buildings.
 Some of these houses, such as the poet Byron's home, Newstead Abbey, contain reference to their origin within their name.

 In the 18th century the owning of such a pile became fashionable.
 Those of noble lineage who did not have a ruin or a battlemented tower or an interior with pointed arcades promptly built one.
 Among the earliest of these creations was the novelist Horace Walpole's refurbishing of his London villa, which gave its name to the pretty and somewhat superficial style of architectural decoration known as Strawberry Hill Gothick.
 The movement gained impetus- Sir Walter Scott built himself a Scottish Baronial mansion, Abbotsford; the castles of Warwick, Arundel and Windsor were refurbished by their owners.
-The movement was just as strong in Germany where "Mad" King Ludwig II of Bavaria indulged his medievalism by building the Disneyland icon of Neuschwanstein.
+The movement was just as strong in Germany where "Mad" King Ludwig II of Bavaria indulged his medievalism with the construction of Neuschwanstein Castle.
 All over Europe, those who could afford to do so began the restoration and refurbishment of Medieval buildings.
 The last great Romantic flourish was the building of Castle Drogo by Sir Edwin Lutyens between 1910 and 1930.